+1 (506) 500-5957 sales@monovm.com Get US VPS for 50% OFF!

 Verify Docker Installation

-Confirm that docker install linux is completed and functioning correctly by running:
+Confirm that the docker installs Linux is completed and functioning correctly by running:

 sudo docker --version